 San Juan lights up after dark.
 There's always plenty of action in the island's casinos, many of which are located in the larger hotels along the strip in Condado and Isla Verde.
 Most are entertaining whether you're gambling or not.
-Casinos open at noon and don't close till 4 am—some stay open 24 hours.
 Remember that there is a law prohibiting smoking inside establishments in Puerto Rico; this includes bars, casinos, clubs, hotels, shopping centers and restaurants.

-Although San Juan's drinking age is 18, many of the city's trendiest places have a policy that requires patrons to be at least 23-25 years old.
+Although San Juan's drinking age is 18, many of the city's trendiest places have a policy that requires patrons to be at least 23-25.
 The restriction preserves the clubs' exclusivity and their sophisticated appeal.

 San Juan's restaurant explosion has breathed new life into the local dining scene.
-The assortment of eateries is multicultural, reflecting both international trends and the increased interest in ethnic cuisine.
+The assortment of dining options is multicultural, reflecting both international trends and the increased interest in ethnic cuisine.

 Some of the most popular places—many of which are in the restaurant hub of SoFo, the trendy Old San Juan dining and nightlife area south of Calle Fortaleza—specialize in creative cuisine that reinvents traditional dishes using Latin, Caribbean and Asian flavors.